CLAT Exam - Complete Overview

 Minimum Marks Required

-Students appearing for their Class 12 board examinations in the same year as CLAT are also eligible to apply, provided they produce proof of qualification at the time of admission.
+Students appearing for their Class 12 board examinations in the same year are also eligible to apply, provided they produce proof of qualification at the time of admission.

 CLAT PG Eligibility Criteria